 Ever wonder why most recipes for chicken soup have you add additional chicken bouillon or stock?
 It's because your standard industrial agriculture chicken grows so fast and is fed such a bland diet that it just doesn't have much flavor -- you have to add concentrated chicken flavor just to get to normal.
 It's much easier, tastier, and healthier to use a stewing hen -- i.e., a hen or rooster that is at least 6 months old (and usually at least 2 years old) who is no longer laying many eggs and is now looking at "retirement" at a special "spa" where she will be treated to a special warm water salt bath or potentially a massage with olive oil.
 Although these older ladies don't have a lot of meat, a lifetime spent running around on pasture means that they are full of incredible flavor, every single part of them!
 The trick is to cook them for long enough that their flesh is no longer rubbery, but not so long that the meat starts to shred on its own into a million little bits that get stuck between your teeth.
-You can also make this recipe with younger heritage-breed chicken, so long as it's been raised outdoors, on pasture, and led a good active life.
+You can also make this recipe with younger heritage-breed chicken (like our Bresse fryers), so long as it's been raised outdoors, on pasture, and led a good active life.

 To make it healthier, we load it up with a rainbow of additional veggies and herbs for a one pot meal that is comfort food for you that won't compromise your health.
 For a more traditional chicken and dumplings, stick to just the onion-carrot-celery mix and cut herbs down to 1/2-1 tsp.
 Another trick to up the chicken flavor is to use rendered chicken fat (from the skin) to cook the vegetables, but you can substitute a lower-cholesterol oil or even cook the veggies without oil in the broth.

 Serves: 4-6, depending on how hungry you are